 Common State and Local Tax Disputes

-The ensuing tax disputes often involve nexus (or connection to the state and local taxing authority), Webfile, sales tax rate, and apportionment issues, Constitutional and jurisdictional issues, and state and local tax procedural defect issues.
+State and local tax disputes often involve nexus (or connection to the state and local taxing authority), Webfile, sales tax rate, and apportionment issues, Constitutional and jurisdictional issues, and state and local tax procedural defect issues.

 Texas Sales & Use Tax